rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 > - 1.8.0: introduce a warning for cases when the upper bound is violated in typealias constructors
 > - 2.0.0: raise the warning to an error in the K2 compiler

-### Make the real type of destructuring variable consistent with the explicit type when specified
+### Make the real type of destructuring variable consistent with the specified explicit type

 > **Issue**: [KT-57011](https://youtrack.jetbrains.com/issue/KT-57011)
 >